 “V.G.
 Vasilievsky, who was the first among historians to make clear the historical significance of the Patzinaks [Padjanaks], wrote in 1872 concerning their advance into Byzantine territory: ‘This event, which has escaped the attention of all modern historical works, had enormous significance for the history of humanity.
 In its consequences it was almost as important as the crossing of the Danube by the western Goths, which initiated the so-called migration of nations.’” — Alexander A. Vasiliev

 This book began as a paper for my family on the origin of our family name—Padjan—but over time, as I discovered various connections between my clan, or tribe, and peoples and tribes known to history, it evolved into its present form.
-Thus what began as a paper on the origin of my family name, evolved into a book on the origin of my ancestors — the Padjanaks and the Kangar — and their connections to and relationships with a number of tribes and peoples, such as the Kushans, or white Huns, the Yue-ji (Yuezhi), the Vlachs, the Morlachs, or Black Vlachs, the Chernye Klobuki, the Bunjevci, the Romani, or Gypsies, and others.
-In this book I demonstrate that the Padjanaks, whatever the spelling of the name (Badjanaks, Patzinaks, Pechenegs, etc.), were, in the main, Huns, but known as white Huns, and that before they were known as Padjanaks, they had been known as Kushans.
+Thus what began as a paper on the origin of my family name, evolved into a book on the origin of my ancestors — the Padjanaks and the Kangar — and their connections to and relationships with a number of tribes and peoples, such as the Kushans, or White Huns, the Yue-ji (Yuezhi), the Vlachs, the Morlachs, or Black Vlachs, the Chernye Klobuki, the Bunjevci, the Romani, or Gypsies, and others.
+In this book I demonstrate that the Padjanaks, whatever the spelling of the name (Badjanaks, Patzinaks, Pechenegs, etc.), were, in the main, Huns, but known as White Huns, and that the Padjanaks were, indeed, the Kushans.